-It goes without saying that not only does music take innumerable forms, life without music is dull and meaningless.
+It goes without saying that not only does music take innumerable forms, but life without music is also dull and meaningless.
 When you’re feeling lost, alone or any other unhappy emotion, music is essentially your best friend, no matter the genre you listen to.
 You might even compose music yourself if your passion for the art form runs strong in your soul.
 Naturally, any conversations about music you might have are likely to turn to the musical legends of Western classical music.

 Two such legends are Wolfgang Amadeus Mozart and Ludwig von Beethoven.
 They weren’t just influential in their own time.
 Their work is so potent and so well-known that they’ve influenced contemporary artists.
 Even if you’re a composer whose chosen genre is not strictly classical, chances are high you like a good portion of what’s commonly heard on classical radio stations, let alone what you might have simply heard during college-level music history classes.